2 years ago

 Uncut version: That elastic minded drawing was made during namesake panel discussion, when I was done drawing horses and imaginary landscapes, besides lighting was off most of the time.

-Don’t Paint With Your Teeth, curated by Rich Jacobs, at Cinders Gallery in Williamsburg Brooklyn, NY.
+Long story short, it was submitted for a group show of drawings Move 16: Don’t Paint With Your Teeth, curated by Rich Jacobs, at Cinders Gallery in Williamsburg Brooklyn, NY.

 Sunday, November 9, 2008